MLH/mlh-hackathon-organizer-guide/Organizer-Resources/Software-for-Hackathons.md

 ## Registration

 * [Quill](https://github.com/techx/quill) - A registration system designed especially for hackathons.
 For hackers, it's a clean and streamlined interface to submit registration and confirmation information.
 For hackathon organizers, it's an easy way to manage applications, view registration stats, and more!
 Built using **Node.js** by the HackMIT team.
+* [HackAssistant Registration](https://github.com/hackassistant/registration) - A hackathon registration server.
+Hackers: registration form and travel reimbursement management.
+Organizers: Application review and management, QR code checkin process, volunteers and organizers roles, reimbursement receipts review.
+Fork and deploy on Heroku in an instant!
+Built using **Python/Django** by the HackUPC and HackCU Team .

 ## Communication